Bazzini - Kitchen Nightmares Update - Open or Closed?

 He notices that there are many other restaurants close to the restaurant.

-He arrives and finds that the doors are locked and the restaurant is closed.
+He arrives and finds that the restaurant is shut and the doors are locked.

 Gordon sees a sign at the side of the door, stating that the restaurant only opens at evening.

-Paul arrives at the restaurant and invited Gordon in.
+Paul turns up at the restaurant and invites Gordon to come inside.

-Gordon tells Paul to cook him something special instead of him ordering from the menu.
+Gordon tells Paul to cook him something special rather than him picking something to try.

 Gordon thinks the decor in the small dining room is depressing.